noliver-ykc/react-calculator/README.md

 # Goals for this project
-I began this project in order to familiarize myself with react, particularily reducer.
+I began this project in order to familiarize myself with react concepts such as state and reducer.

 # Getting Started with Create React App